FDIO: Frequency Decomposed Inertial Odometry: Experiments

 \subsubsection{Training Details}

-The model employs four hierarchical feature extraction stages with channel dimensions [64, 128, 256, 512].
-We optimize the network using Adam with an initial learning rate of $10^{-4}$ and terminate training early if the learning rate decays to $10^{-6}$.
-The maximum number of training epochs is set to 40, based on validation set observations indicating that most models begin to overfit beyond this point.
-All experiments are conducted on five NVIDIA RTX 3090 GPUs using CUDA 12.2 and PyTorch 2.5.1.
+The model adopts four hierarchical feature extraction stages with channel dimensions of $[64,128,256,512]$.
+The network is optimized using the Adam optimizer with an initial learning rate of $10^{-4}$, and training is terminated early when the learning rate decays to $10^{-6}$.
+The maximum number of training epochs is set to 40.
+All experiments are conducted on five NVIDIA RTX 3090 GPUs using Compute Unified Device Architecture (CUDA) 12.2 and PyTorch 2.5.1.